 That sums up my blog nicely.

 I graduated this past May from George Mason University with a degree in Marketing.
-To give you an indication of how sordid this journey will be, I had to attend summer school immediately after because I was 3 credits shy of fulfilling my course requirements as I walked across the stage and partook in the chummy celebrations, cap and gown and all.
+To give you an indication of how sordid this journey will be: I had to attend summer school immediately after graduation because I was 3 credits shy of fulfilling my course requirements.
+So yeah, I walked across the stage and partook in the joyous celebrations for a degree that I hadn’t finished earning, cap and gown and all.
 Despite feeling like I was part of the preseason celebration for the 2011 Miami Heat, I was feeling pretty good about myself.

 My summer professor said to us on the first day: “As a graduate, you are now part of an elite group.”
 Inspired words — not only was I a graduate, but two days after finishing my summer course, I discovered that I am woefully unqualified.

 The first indication was the internship I applied for with an agency in Chantilly.
 They responded by wanting to know me.
 Not typical employer stuff like previous experience or how much schooling I have had, no – they wanted to know the social media me.
 They requested my Facebook, Twitter, and any blogs I have been a part of to gauge my online presence.

 Now I am not a private person by any means, but my social media experience consists of me logging on to Facebook and clicking through scores of albums of people I don’t keep in touch with or playing spectator to the occasional spat between strangers in the comments section.
 It’s not that I don’t have anything to say, it’s just I couldn’t think of anyone who would benefit from my thoughts on Chic-Fil-A not tasting the rainbow (I’m all for gay rights, so I’ll eat my waffle fries disapprovingly.)